‘Nurturing Individual Excellence’

 Geography

-In geography in the Summer term, we will focus our learning around settlements, linking this to our history enquiries so far this year.
-We will consider the following questions:
+In geography in the Autumn term, we will focus our learning around rivers, linking this to our science learning on the water cycle.
+We will consider the following questions, as well as completing a river study:

 PE

-We will have PE on Tuesdays and Fridays, this term.
-Please send your child in with the correct PE kit on these days and ensure that long hair is tied back and any earrings are covered or removed.
+We will have PE on Mondays and Fridays, this term.
+Please send your child in with the correct PE kit on these days and ensure that long hair is tied back and any earrings are covered with micro-pore tape or removed.

 Useful information